 Avalanche for a Day recognizes inspirational kids in our community.
 The program encourages kids to continually strive for improvement and excellence in their school or community by offering a unique experience.
-Selected candidates will receive a visit to an Avs practice, game tickets and dinner inside a suite at Pepsi Center and in-game recognition.
+Selected candidates will receive a visit to an Avs practice, premiere game tickets and in-game recognition.
 Candidates are chosen by their ability to inspire others, as well as their efforts to demonstrate a positive attitude facing hardships, remarkable commitment to improve their community, or extraordinary dedication to academics.

 Successful candidates will demonstrate the following: